A minimax optimal approach to high-dimensional double sparse linear regression: A fully adaptive optimal procedure

+Algorithm \ref{alg:iht2} relies on the parameter $s_0$ and eliminates the dependence on the unknown values of $s$ and $\sigma$.
+The optimal results of stopping time $\tilde t$ are presented as follows.

-\begin{theorem} Assume that $\beta^*$ is $(s,s_0)$-sparse and $X$ satisfies $\mbox{DSRIP}(5s, s_0,\frac{\delta}{2})$.
-Assume that $\delta<\frac{3-2\sqrt{2}}{9}\wedge \kappa$ and $n > 1000^2ss_0\D'$.
+\begin{theorem} Assume that $\beta^*$ is $(s,s_0)$-sparse and $X$ satisfies $\mbox{DSRIP}(5s, s_0, \delta )$.
+Assume that $\delta<0.11\wedge \kappa^{10}$ and $n > 1000^2(ss_0\log \frac{ed}{s_0}+s\log em)$.
 Then, we have and

-\end{theorem} Theorem \ref{thm:optimal} establishes the upper bound of the estimation error of $\beta^{\tilde{t}}$, implying that $\beta^{\tilde{t}}$ achieves the minimax optimal rate of convergence adaptively.
-Moreover, Theorem \ref{thm:optimal} shows that our procedure is able to guarantee the sparsity of estimator $\beta^{\tilde{t}}$ with high probability.
-This conclusion shows that our proposal is a fully adaptive minimax optimal procedure.
+\end{theorem} Theorem \ref{thm:optimal} establishes the upper bound for the estimation error of $\beta^{\tilde{t}}$, indicating that $\beta^{\tilde{t}}$ adaptively achieves the minimax optimal rate of convergence.
+Moreover, Theorem \ref{thm:optimal} demonstrates that our procedure can guarantee the sparsity of the estimator $\beta^{\tilde{t}}$ with high probability.
+Specifically, we can control the model size $\|\beta^{\tilde{t}}\|_0$ within the order of $O(ss_0)$ and the selected number of groups $\|\beta^{\tilde{t}}\|_{0,2}$ within the order of $O(s)$.